Justin Pollard

 Justin David Pollard (born 30 January 1968) is a British historian, television producer, writer and entrepreneur.
 He is best known for his work on such films as Elizabeth and Pirates of the Caribbean and TV series including Vikings and The Tudors.
-He is also a co-founder (with John Mitchinson and Dan Kieran) of the publishing company Unbound.

 Biography

 Pollard is a popular historian, historical consultant and screenwriter working in the field of feature films, television and print.
 He was born in Hertfordshire and was educated at St Albans School and Downing College, Cambridge, where he graduated with honours in archaeology and anthropology.

 After college he worked for a year as an archaeologist at the Museum of London on the excavation of Thomas Becket’s old monastery of Merton Priory.
 During that time he also developed an educational programme for schools visiting the Surrey Heath Archaeological and Heritage Trust in Surrey for which the Trust was awarded the Graham Webster Laurels at the British Archaeology Awards for their contribution to education in archaeology.

 Leaving the Museum of London in 1990, Pollard moved into documentary production initially as a researcher, and then a writer and producer.
 His television credits include development and scripting for the BBC's QI, Channel 4's Time Team, including writing the Christmas special Time Team's History of Britain, script editing Bob Geldof's Geldof in Africa, and developing Terry Jones' Barbarians.
 He has also written the 3x1 hour history of the Egyptian New Kingdom for the BBC and Lion Television, Egypt’s Golden Empire, which was nominated for an Emmy Award.
-As well as these he has written and produced documentaries on everything from cannibalism amongst the Dongria Kondh in India to the career of Vlad the Impaler, for presenters including Terry Jones, Bettany Hughes, Alexei Sayle, Tony Robinson and Bob Geldof, and broadcasters including BBC, ITV, Channel 4, National Geographic Channel, PBS, A&E, Discovery Channel, Canal+, ZDF, S4C, ITN and others.
+As well as these he has written and produced documentaries on everything from cannibalism amongst the Dongria Kondh in India to the career of Vlad the Impaler, for broadcasters including BBC, ITV, Channel 4, National Geographic Channel, PBS, A&E, Discovery Channel, Canal+, ZDF, S4C and ITN.